wikimedia/operations-docker-images-docker-pkg/README.md

 it's mandatory that you add your changelog entry there.
 For most containers, a debian-like versioning is a good idea to keep into account the security updates that might happen.

+In case you run `docker-pkg` with the command-line switch `--nightly`, a nightly build will be performed, appending the current date to the tag defined in the changelog of each image, and thus triggering a rebuild of all images.

 The templating system
 ---------------------